Asra2000/Chat-App/README.md

 # Chat App ⚡️
-a very simple chat app that uses firebase.
+a simple chat app that uses firebase.
 Email and password authentication has been added